Ukraine wary of Russian aid offer for quarantined Kiev monastery

 A Russian request to send aid to a historic Kiev monastery that is under coronavirus quarantine has drawn wary and angry responses in Ukraine, where religious affairs are entwined with the six-year conflict between the two states.

-The Kiev authorities have sealed off the Pechersk Lavra monastery, founded in the 11th century, where up to 200 monks and seminaries have caught Covid-19 and three have died from the virus.
+The Kiev authorities have sealed off the Pechersk Lavra monastery, founded in the 11th century, where up to 200 monks and students have caught Covid-19 and three have died from the virus.

 At least two other monasteries in Kiev and one in western Ukraine have been quarantined after becoming “hotspots” for infection in the country, which has registered 8,617 coronavirus cases, of which 209 have proved fatal.